tahowallet/extension/rfb/rfb-3-multinetwork-dapp-connections.md

 ## 1. Background

 Currently our extension is defaulting to ethereum mainnet, and in many cases we don't have the network as a concept in our data structures.
-We also rely on a global, extension wide account selector.
+We also rely on a global, extension wide account selector and our dApps share the same selected network and account.

 ## 2. Proposal